HomelessGinger/MaskedEnemyOverhaul/README.md

 This mod works in both solo and multiplayer lobbies.
 Everyone download it.

 ## Development
 Last tested on Lethal Company v45.
-The mod and the enemy are both new, so expect multiple tweaks with spawning coming in time when more playtesting is complete